godotengine/godot-docs/classes/class_tilemaplayer.rst

 :ref:`Array<class_Array>`\[:ref:`Vector2i<class_Vector2i>`\] **get_surrounding_cells**\ (\ coords\: :ref:`Vector2i<class_Vector2i>`\ ) :ref:`🔗<class_TileMapLayer_method_get_surrounding_cells>`

 Returns the list of all neighboring cells to the one at ``coords``.
+Any neighboring cell is one that is touching edges, so for a square cell 4 cells would be returned, for a hexagon 6 cells are returned.

 .. rst-class:: classref-item-separator